beydiB/portuguese-wordstress-trainer/README.md

 ## To Do
 Add more words to the app
-Keep track of the number of correct and incorrect answers Add different levels of difficulty
+Keep track of the number of correct and incorrect answers Add different levels of difficulty.
 ## Contributing
 If you're interested in contributing to the project, feel free to submit a pull request.
 Contributions are always welcome!